bac3917/bac3917.github.io/_posts/2021-08-03-rtweetTips.md

 ## Meta/Longidutinal Analysis
 After a couple weeks, you will have at least two datasets, and can group them for more longitudinal analyses.
+Make sure you set the `pattern` correctly to refer to your archived files.

 See below for the deets:

 ```
 ##### META ANALYSIS ######
 # After you've run the above at least twice, you can group your datasets
-myfiles<-list.files("C:/R/batchFiles/TwitterDataArchive",pattern = "CSCfo") # make a list of files
+myfiles<-list.files("C:/R/batchFiles/TwitterDataArchive",pattern = "bac") # make a list of files
 library(plyr)
 setwd("C:/R/batchFiles/TwitterDataArchive")
 dataset <- ldply(myfiles, read.table, header=TRUE, sep=",") # added manually and this checks out